 programs at the colleges and residential communities have begun to contribute

-ware and bio bags for food scrap collections.
+to individual compost collection bins, with offices providing compostable food serve-ware and bio bags for food scrap collections in residential halls.
 With Zero Waste mandates

 affecting the UCSC campus, this will contribute towards helping us reach

 food scraps to Watsonville for conversion to compost.

 Students chow down on veggies at "Meatless Tuesday."